Leverage efficiency: Tests of leverage efficiency in historical data

-\Fref{parabolic} shows as a function of leverage simulated returns for an investment over the largest possible window, namely the entire time series.
-The four curves in the figure correspond to four sets of assumptions about interest rates and transaction costs, mentioned as additional effects in Sec.~\ref{Stochastic}.
-We list these in order of increasing complexity and resemblance of actual conditions and practices in financial markets: \begin{itemize} \item {\bf Simulation 1} (red line in \fref{parabolic}) is the simple case, where the effective federal funds rate is applied to all cash, whether deposited or borrowed.
-No costs are incurred for short-selling ($\lc<1$), akin to naked short-selling, wherefore market returns apply to negative holdings in the market exactly as they apply to positive holdings.
+\Fref{parabolic} shows the final equity (which has the same magnitude as the fractional change from start to finish) as a function of leverage for a hypothetical investment over the largest available window.
+The three curves in the figures correspond to the following three sets of assumptions about interest rates and transaction costs, mentioned as additional effects in section~\ref{Stochastic}: \begin{itemize} \item {\bf Data analysis 1} (the ``simple'' case, blue line in \fref{parabolic}) is the least realistic analysis, in which the effective federal funds rate is applied to all cash, whether deposited or borrowed.
+No costs are incurred for short-selling ($\lc<0$), akin to naked short-selling, \ie market returns apply to negative stock holdings exactly as they apply to positive holdings.
 Transaction costs are neglected.
-This results in a smooth curve. \item {\bf Simulation 2} (yellow line) is like the first case, but federal interest rates are paid on short positions, corresponding to fees for borrowed stock.
-This penalization of negative holdings in the market introduces a discontinuity in the derivative, or kink, at $\lc=0$. \item {\bf Simulation 3} (green line) is like the second case, but now federal interest rates are received on cash deposits, whereas prime interest rates are paid on borrowed funds or stock.
-This resembles the effect of risk premiums and introduces a kink at $\lc=1$. \item {\bf Simulation 4} (blue line), the complex case, is like the third case, but whenever the portfolio is rebalanced a loss in equity of 0.2\% of the value of the assets traded is incurred.
-This resembles transaction costs. \end{itemize}

-As discussed in Sec.~\ref{Stochastic}, risk premiums, covered short-selling and transaction costs tend to penalize investments with leverages other than 0 or 1.
-This is reflected in the simulation results by the kinks described above and visible in \fref{parabolic}.

-For many time windows the discontinuity in the derivative of the return-leverage curve is accompanied by a change in sign of the derivative, making the point a global maximum and fixing $\loptc$.
-Certainly, this corresponds to a real effect observed in real markets.
-However, even without these effects, the red line shows that $0\leq \loptc \leq 1$.
-This, being the simplest case with the fewest assumptions and approximations, despite also being the least realistic, provides the strongest support for our hypothesis.
+This results in a smooth curve. \item {\bf Data analysis 2} (orange line) is like the first case, but it includes friction.
+Whenever the portfolio is rebalanced a fraction of the value of the assets traded is lost to friction: 0.5\% for \SPtick, BRK, MAD; and 3\% for BTC.
+This resembles transaction costs and introduces kinks (\ie discontinuities in the first derivative of the curve) at $\lc=0$ and $\lc=1$. \item {\bf Data analysis 3} (the ``complex'' case, green line) is like the second case, but 5\% p.a.~risk premia are paid for borrowing cash to leverage up as well as for borrowing stock to go short.
+The kinks become more pronounced. \end{itemize}